CES Letter: Aftermath

-In November 2020, FairMormon released a set of 16 videos responding to Runnells, meant to appeal to Millennials and Generation Z. Latter Day Saint scholar Grant Hardy said of the videos, "I have found them belligerent, sarcastic, sophomoric, inaccurate, demeaning and offensive, ...
-In no way [do they] reflect Christian discipleship."
-In response to criticism that the videos were mocking Runnells and other disaffected Latter Day Saints, FairMormon chairman John Lynch said, "We are not trying to mock the people who are affected by the 'CES Letter,' ...
-We are mocking the letter itself and signal to people that this is a deceitful document, not to be taken seriously."
-Runnells responded to the videos in a Facebook post, reposting a video calling them a "dishonest smear campaign".
-In March 2021, FairMormon changed its name to FAIR, and removed the YouTube videos directed at Runnells and the CES Letter.
-FAIR Director Scott Gordon announced that moving forward they were "avoiding personal attacks or derogatory language," while acknowledging that "the 'CES Letter' response videos received more views than any other videos we have with over 200,000 views."

-Other impacts

 A Spider-Man comic book was published in 2018 that had a patch drawn on the protagonist that read, "CES Letter".
 Upon being notified Marvel released a statement saying, "As a policy, Marvel does not permit hidden controversial messages in its artwork" and scrubbed the reference from further artwork.
 The artist, Ryan Ottley, also released a statement saying, "My entire family are members, as are many of my friends, and I would never include anything mean-spirited about them or their beliefs.
 The reference was in regards to a subject I am interested in and a personal decision I made in my life.
 It has nothing to do with the character, the story or Marvel."

 In 2018, when Lars Nielsen published confidential documents about the investment fund of the LDS Church, he titled his work, "Letter to an IRS Director" in homage to the "Letter to a CES Director" written by Runnells.
 Nielsen said, "I wrote 'Letter to an IRS Director' in the style (and in admiration) of 'Letter to a CES Director' because isolated, questioning Mormons need hours of immersive, binge-worthy, relatable, and rich content when their 'shelves begins to break.'"

+Catalyst for members leaving the LDS Church

+According to the Salt Lake Tribune and The Daily Beast, the letter has been influential in the decision of many now-former members of the LDS Church to resign their membership.